Geoff Smith (businessman)

 Geoff Smith (born August 26, 1955) is a Canadian businessman.
-He is the president, chief executive officer (CEO), and director of EllisDon Corporation, a construction services company founded by his father Don Smith in Ontario.
+He is the executive chairperson, and director of EllisDon Corporation, a construction services company founded by his father Don Smith in Ontario.

 Early life

 Smith is one of seven children born to Donald J. Smith and Joan MacDonald.
 His father Don, the original President and CEO of EllisDon Corporation, founded the company on April Fool's Day in 1951, with Geoff's uncle, David Ellis Smith.

-Smith's mother Joan, a University of Toronto graduate with a degree in Philosophy, began her career in public and charitable service before moving on to municipal and provincial politics.
+Smith's mother Joan, a University of Toronto graduate with a degree in philosophy, began her career in public and charitable service before moving on to municipal and provincial politics.
 She was also the bookkeeper during the company's early years.

 Smith attended the University of Toronto and graduated with a Bachelor of Laws Degree in 1979.
 In 1981, he was admitted to the Ontario Bar.

 Career

 After a one-year stint at a law firm, Smith became involved in the family business and joined EllisDon in 1982.
 Smith worked in various sectors including project management, field operations, business development, and communications services.
-He also served as Vice President for Western Canada, and was eventually appointed Chief Operations Officer (COO) in 1989.
+He also served as Vice President for Western Canada, and was eventually appointed chief operations officer (COO) in 1989.

 In 1996, Don Smith's position at EllisDon was bought out by his children, and he retired.
-Geoff's took over as President and CEO of EllisDon.
+Geoff took over as President and CEO of EllisDon, a position he held until June 2023, whereupon he took on the role executive chairman.

 Other activities

 Smith is a current member of both the Canadian Council of Chief Executives, and the Canadian Council for Public-Private Partnerships.
-Smith has also served as a Curriculum Development Advisor for Ryerson University, and has previously chaired the Ontario Liberal Fund, as well as Technology in the City, a partnership campaign for George Brown College that raised over $15 million.
+Smith has also served as a Curriculum Development Advisor for Toronto Metropolitan University (formerly Ryerson University), and has previously chaired the Ontario Liberal Fund, as well as Technology in the City, a partnership campaign for George Brown College that raised over $15 million.